digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

--  | Uploading the new version of their application code to their participant, temporarily stopping workflows relating to the old version, and manually upgrading every old template on the participant to the new version by directly manipulating Canton’s databases. | This is error-prone and requires some downtime for the participant.
+-  | Uploading the new version of their application code to their participant, temporarily stopping workflows relating to the old version, and manually upgrading every old template on the participant to the new version by directly manipulating Canton’s databases.
+This method is error-prone and requires some downtime for the participant.

 Now, with SCU, any contract from the old package is automatically interpreted